StichtingOpenGeo/NeTEx/ReadMe.txt

 NeTEX XMl schema
-(C) 2009-2014  NeTEX , CEN, Crown Copyright
+(C) 2009-2015  NeTEX , CEN, Crown Copyright

 NeTwork EXchange : Core, Part 1 (Network),  Part 2 (Timetables , Part3 (Fares)   Schemas
 ================================================

-This is a work in progress schema with a few  errors and outstanding issues.
+Version 1.01 - Base version plus minor fixes to WSDL

 See the NeTEx UML Physical and Conceptual models for an UML view

-The Part 1 and Part 2 Schemas are stable (A few Small corrections  have beene made).
+The Part 1 and Part 2 Schemas include  corrections since teh issue f teh documents,, The Part 3 schema accomopanie sof teh Part 3 Documents
-The Part3 schema may  still be subject to  minor  revisions

 There is an XMLSpy project file in the root directory  that provides an organised view  of the schema and examples

-  - netex-v099.x.spp
+  - netex-v1.01.spp

 There is also an Oxygen project file

-   - netex-v099.x.xpr
+   - netex-v1.01.xpr

 ====================